paritytech/release-registry/README.md

 :-------------------------:|:-------------------------:
 ![](.assets/screenshot-google-cal.png)  |  ![](.assets/screenshot-apple-cal.png)

+## Schedule

+### Releases

+The Polkadot SDK has a `stableYYMMDD` release every 3 months.
+Each stable release is supported for one year through a monthly patching schedule.
+The releases are not *exactly* 3 months apart, but we try to keep it close.
+The exact dates are in the calendar.
+Stable releases undergo a 1.5 month QA period before being published.
+This explains the difference between the `cutoff` and `published` dates.

+### Patches

+The patching schedule of each stable release is assigned a week of the month.
+This works well, since there can be at most four stable releases maintained at once.
+For example: release `stable2407` is always patched in the first week of a month.
+This means that on the first Monday of each month, a new patch is cut off, and on the first Thursday after that Monday, it is published.

+![Monthly Patching](./.assets/monthly-patching.png)

 ## Goals

 The two main goals of this repo are to improve:
 - **Communication**: clear information about past and upcoming releases.
 Hoarding information inside Parity is not helpful.
 This repo aims to make it easier for the Polkadot Ecosystem to know what's going on.
+This can be helpful to all departments; developers, marketing, devops, security etc.
 - **Expectations**: set clear expectations by having a public schedule.
 Know when what is coming.

-## Schedule

-The Polkadot SDK has a `stableYYMMDD` release every 3 months.
-Each stable release is supported for one year through a monthly patching schedule.
-As there can be four stable releases in parallel, the patching schedule is aligned with the weeks of a month.
-Each stable release is assigned a week in which on Monday its patch will be cut off and on Thursday it will be published.

-![Monthly Patching](./.assets/monthly-patching.png)

-Stable releases undergo a 1.5 month QA period before being published.
-This explains the difference between the `cutoff` and `published` dates below.

 ## Maintenance

 ### Release Planning
 (how to add a new release to the json)